redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/ocp-bmh.md

               machine.openshift.io/zone: us-east-1a
 ```

-## Using `HostSelectorRequirement`
+## Using `matchExpressions`

+!!!
+WARNING
+    This does not appear to work.
+YMMV.

-More detailed selection should be possible using common [operators](https://pkg.go.dev/k8s.io/apimachinery/pkg/selection#Operator).
-It's not clear how this can be used (update required).
+More detailed `label` selection should be possible using common [operators](https://pkg.go.dev/k8s.io/apimachinery/pkg/selection#Operator).

 See [HostSelectorRequirement](https://pkg.go.dev/github.com/openshift/cluster-api-provider-baremetal/pkg/apis/baremetal/v1alpha1#HostSelectorRequirement)